dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 }
 ```

+You don't have to have to be limited to Bootstrap; it could be even Material UI, or our own custom design system.

-Rules - if we want additional validation logic other than DataAnnotations, we can write our own custom validator and handle validation events from the `EditContext` to use our own logic to write errors to the message store.
+Another extensibility point Blazor Forms provide us is the ability to plug-in custom validators.
+Suppose we want additional validation logic other than DataAnnotations, we can write our own custom validator and handle validation events from the `EditContext` to use our own logic to write errors to the message store.

+This can be achieved by creating a new custom validator class that extends from `ComponentBase`.
+This will act like a regular Blazor component, but we pass down the form's current EditContext as a cascading parameter.
+In the `OnInitialized` method, we can then wire up the custom validation methods into the `OnValidationRequested` and `OnFieldChanged` events of the `EditContext` of the form.

 ```csharp
 public class CustomValidator : ComponentBase